The 22 Gordon Street refurbishment project

-Wates House has been home to The Bartlett school of
+22 Gordon Street (formerly Wates House) has been home to The Bartlett School of

-So, UCL Estates and The Bartlett are undertaking a refurbishment and extension of Wates House to ensure that we continue to provide excellence in teaching and research.
-Hawkins\Brown were appointed as architects for the project and are working in close consultation with the Faculty.
+UCL Estates and The Bartlett are undertaking a refurbishment and extension of 22 Gordon Street to ensure that we continue to provide excellence in teaching and research.
+Hawkins\Brown were appointed as architects for the project, as well as contractors Gilbert Ash, and are working in close consultation with the Faculty.

 - Additional floors